fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 Our new initiative [A-Teams](https://www.fightforthefuture.org/ateams/) aims to create new, two-person teams that can achieve surprising political wins in the issue area of their choice, by combining political strategy and Internet savvy.

 We are seeking the founding technical leader for one such “A-Team.”
+As the technical leader, you will focus on a political issue, such as climate change, prison reform, health care, or voting rights.
+You and your A-Team will run a campaign to pass strong policy on your issue or stop a disastrous bill from becoming law.

 You should be supremely comfortable making and launching novel and creative additions to people’s online life, whether for web, mobile, or walled gardens like Facebook.
 You should love the rush of launching something on a whim, and seeing it blow up in places like Product Hunt, HN, or reddit.